SanthoshRaju91/santhosh.raju/src/pages/blogs/importance-of-good-commit-message.md

 - **Clarity and Understanding:** A clear commit message provides a concise summary of the changes made, aiding other developers and your future self in understanding the purpose and context of the changes without delving deep into the code.
 - **Historical Insight:** A well-crafted commit history enables quick comprehension of the code's evolution, facilitating debugging, refactoring, and extension of the codebase.
-- **\*Documentation:** Good commit messages serve as valuable documentation, offering insights into the project's history, including design decisions, bug fixes, and feature implementations.
+- **Documentation:** Good commit messages serve as valuable documentation, offering insights into the project's history, including design decisions, bug fixes, and feature implementations.
 - **Efficient Code Reviews:** Meaningful commit messages expedite the code review process, allowing reviewers to grasp the intent of the changes and provide relevant feedback.

 These points highlights the importance of investing time and effort into crafting good commit messages.
 Now, let's outline some simple rules to ensure your commit messages are clear and meaningful.

 ### Simple Rules for a Good and Meaningful Commit Message

 According to [CBEAMS](https://cbea.ms/git-commit/), there are seven rules to follow for great commit messages.
-However, for brevity, we'll focus on the essentials:
+However, for simplicity, we'll focus on the essentials and good enough:

 1. Subject and Body: Each commit message should have a subject and a body, separated by a blank line.
 2. Conciseness: Limit the subject line to 50 characters and the body to 72 characters.